jasonacox/pypowerwall/README.md

     * ECU Type is 297
     * This terminates the Photovoltaic DC power strings
     * Component of PVAC
+    * This includes the Tesla PV Rapid Shutdown MCI (“mid-circuit interrupter") devices which ensure that if one photovoltaic cell stops working, the others continue working.

 * Alerts
     * PVS_a018_MciString[A-D] - This indicates a solar string (A, B, C or D) that is not connected.